Skip to Content

 Remulch

-We have an area in front of our home that is sectioned off for plants and bushes.
+We have a flower beds in front of our home for plants and bushes.
 My goal in life is to pull up all the bushes that are currently there and plant fruit trees and bushes.
-I originally said as soon as we replant there, we’ll remulch because too many storms and hurricanes had pretty much wiped out our mulch.
+I originally said as soon as we replant there, we’ll add new mulch because too many storms and hurricanes had pretty much wiped out what was there.

-But after a year of repeating that, and never finding the fruit trees I want in stock, we finally just remulched.
+But after a year of repeating that, and never deciding on the fruit trees I want to plant, we just remulched.
 It made such a difference.
 Instead of staring out from our porch, looking at dirt and mulch debris, we have a beautiful garden bed to look out at.

 How often should you remulch?